Sales managers are not always present in small businesses, so we are often asked what…

 A shortcoming in many salespeople is not inquiring enough to understand core business objectives because they are uncomfortable asking business questions or don’t know how.
 We all know sales discovery meetings can be tricky.
 Let me explain what I mean and offer you tips to help.

 Business objectives are usually tied to performance and profit.
-Asking a business owner about their performance or profit objectives can be a sensitive subject.
+Asking a business owner about their performance or profit objectives can be sensitive.
 It is uncomfortable because most of us are taught not to talk about people’s money, and asking a business owner about their company’s performance could be considered personal.
 If this is holding you back, you need to get past it.

-How to increase your comfort level and gain a deeper understanding of the company’s objectives.
+How to increase your comfort level and better understand the company’s objectives.

 Approach the meeting with a partnership perspective: People form partnerships for mutual benefit and gain.
 A partner brings something to the business table that helps the business grow.
 It might be a skill, resource, expertise, or ability.
 Business partners fully understand the business objectives, so they can best apply their contribution to building the business.
 For a salesperson to become a partner, they must: